-Transform music concerts into a fun way to understand and appreciate hearing loss!
+Transform music festivals into a fun way to understand and appreciate hearing loss.

 Millions of people attend outdoor music concerts and rock festivals each year.
 Sound levels at most venues are dangerous and can easily contribute to hearing loss.